The records are fuzzy, the tank location is only roughly known, and the owner wants a practical baseline instead of guessing.

 Useful reassurance for owners trying to stay ahead of problems

-For planning-stage visitors, the site should feel steady and competent rather than salesy.
+For planning-stage homeowners, the site should feel steady and competent rather than salesy.
 This section gives them a concrete reason to trust the next step.

 The guidance stays cautious because pumping frequency depends on the home, usage, and service history.